 Tracy Grammer & Jim Henry will perform as a duo with Carling Berkhout opening on Saturday, April 11, 2026, in a 3:00 matinee show at Stage 33 Live in Bellows Falls, Vermont.
 Tickets are a discounted $20 in advance through stage33live.com, or $25 at the door as available.
 Advance tickets guarantee entry.
 Only 40 tickets will be sold.
 Read the press release.

-• Advance ticket sales will shut down at midnight the day before the show if it hasn’t sold out.
+• Seating is limited to 40.
+Advance ticket sales will automatically close once 40 tickets are sold — or at midnight the day before the show if it hasn’t sold out.

 • All chairs are first-come first-served for everybody.
 There’s really no bad seats, but up close is cooler.
 Come a little early to lock in your choice.